 When a heavy rain storm or hurricane hits...remember Hurricane Irene, there can be severe damage.
 Hurricanes Irene and Sandy caused major flood devastation up and down the East Coast.
-The flooding especially in Vermont and Western Mass caused devastation that hasn’t been seen in recent history.
+The flooding especially in Vermont and Western Mass caused devastation that hadn't been seen in recent history.
 Lack of freqency doesn't mean that it can't happen, and you need to be prepared.
-On top of that, the rains that followed about a week later caused even more damage from Pennsylvania to Maryland.
+On top of that, the rains that followed about a week after the hurricane caused even more damage from Pennsylvania to Maryland.
 These were “100 year floods” that don’t happen frequently, which also can make it easier for some to rationalize why they might not need to have protection since it’s not that common.

 Unfortunately, this is exactly why you need protection.
 Many people underestimate the potential for flooding.
 When you think of flooding, you may think strictly of rivers or bodies of water.
 But, did you know that: